zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/nginx-ingress-osm.md

 osm install --mesh-name osm-nginx --osm-namespace osm-system
 ```

-Once OSM has been installed, this next command will mark the NGINX Ingress Controller as part of the OSM mesh, while also disabling sidecar injection.
+Once OSM has been installed, this next command will mark NGINX Ingress Controller as part of the OSM mesh, while also disabling sidecar injection.
 *NOTE*: The nginx-ingress name can be created as part of the NGINX Ingress install process, or manually.
 If you are creating it manually, the namespace must created before you "add" the namespace to Open Service Mesh.

 ```console